jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 * `<COMMAND>` by the bash command to execute _inside_ the Singularity image
 * `<PARAMETER>` by any parameters to pass to the command to be executed

-_Side note:_ When you later use your Singularity image inside a CloudFlow workflow, the CloudFlow HPC service will execute the exact same command for you.
+_Side note:_ When you later use your Singularity image inside a SemWES workflow, the SemWES HPC service will execute the exact same command for you.
 Some of the parameters listed above will be automatically set for you (such as the home and scratch directories), some you will have to provide as input to the HPC service.